akoch8/mexpress/README.md

 | Edge | 40 | yes |
 | Internet explorer | &le;11 | no |

+### Dependencies

+MEXPRESS currently runs on an Apache web server (Apache 2.4.18 Ubuntu Server), uses PHP version 5.6.29 and mysql version 14.14 (distrib 5.7.29).
+All necessary javascript scripts are available in the [js/](https://github.com/akoch8/mexpress/tree/master/js) folder; there is no need to install or download any javascript.
+The python dependencies can be found in the [environment.yml](https://github.com/akoch8/mexpress/blob/master/environment.yml) file.

 ### Contact

 Please get in touch if you have any questions or comments! info@alexanderkoch.be or [@monsieurKoch](https://twitter.com/monsieurKoch)